Last Updated on

 Your child goes through various modes or stages of aggression from birth to the age of 3.
 Here’s what you need to understand about them.

 Rickey wants a square of chocolate for dessert but instead gets a bowl of banana slices.
 Out goes those slices flying across the room and land splat on the floor.
 When his mother tries to feed him directly, he swings his hands across her face, gets angry and fidgety.
 His mother feels frustrated.

 This is a typical example of a sign of aggression during this stage.
 It is important to realize that your little one is learning to explore the world through his senses which often translate to big or huge reactions.
-Biting, grabbing, yanking, shaking and dropping or even swatting are completely normal and they expect to see what happens.
-Don’t feed the fuel with fire.
+Biting, grabbing, yanking, shaking and dropping, or even swatting are completely normal and they expect to see what happens.
+Don’t feed the fire with fuel.
 Children even bite you during breastfeeding but don’t lose your cool.
 He doesn’t mean to hurt you or cause harm.
-Be gentle, patient and understanding.
+Be gentle, patient, and understanding.
 After all, they’re only exploring and seeing what happens.

 Timmy, aged 18 months, is exploring his mother’s cell phone and browsing funny cat videos on YouTube.
 While mashing a few buttons on the phone, mysterious or inappropriate pictures pop up.
 His mother, Sarah, takes away the cell phone in a flash and Timmy begins to cry and throw things around in the house.

 Toddler aggression peaks between one to two years old.
 During this time, they tend to develop strong feelings but at the same time are slowly developing their sense of empathy.
 Since they don’t fully comprehend empathy and are in the learning stages, they may resort to aggressive behavior or exhibit a lack of self-control from expressing their feelings through actions.
 If another child steals a toy car from your kid, your child may end up bopping on that kid’s head instead of asking back for it.

 3. Two to Three Years Old